jonathanmli/Avalon-LLM/README.md

 ## News

+- [2023/11] 🎶Multi-LLM setting with AgentBench v0.2 is ready to roll!
+Details of the multi-agent submodule can be found [here]()
 - [2023/11] ♠️We've added a new game called GOPS (Game of Pure Strategy [[Wiki](https://en.wikipedia.org/wiki/Goofspiel)]).
 For more details of the code, please refer to [here](https://github.com/jonathanmli/Avalon-LLM/tree/main/src/server/tasks/GOPS).
 - [2023/10] 🤖We've updated our code based on AgentBench v0.2.
 For the older version, please visit [here](https://github.com/jonathanmli/Avalon-LLM/tree/v0.1).